Iago Dias

-Iago Ângelo Dias (born 6 April 1993), known as lago or Iago Dias is a Brazilian footballer who plays for Náutico as a forward.
+Iago Ângelo Dias (born 6 April 1993), known as Iago or Iago Dias is a Brazilian footballer who plays as a forward for Ponte Preta.

 Club career

 Born in São João Nepomuceno, Minas Gerais, Iago Dias represented Palmeiras as a youth before moving to Atibaia in 2012.
 In 2014, he moved to Grêmio Barueri, and made his senior debut on 20 February of that year by coming on as a late substitute in a 0–1 Campeonato Paulista Série A2 away loss against Batatais.

 On 21 December 2015 Iago Dias returned to his former club Atibaia.
 He was an undisputed starter for the club during the Campeonato Paulista Série A3 championship, scoring six goals in 22 matches as his side reached the latter stages of the tournament.

 On 22 June 2016, Iago Dias signed a one-year loan deal with Série A side Coritiba, after impressing on a trial period.
 He made his debut in the tournament a day later, replacing Walisson Maia in a 1–1 home draw against Internacional.

 Iago Dias scored his first professional goal on 21 August 2016, netting the winner in a 2–1 home win against Santos.
 Ten days later, he scored the game's only in a home success over Vitória, taking Coxa to the following round of the year's Copa Sudamericana.

 On 19 December 2016, Coritiba bought 50% of Iago Dias' federative rights, and the player signed a contract until 2020.
+He subsequently lost his starting spot, and served loan stints at Juventude and CRB before the expiration of his contract.

+Iago Dias rarely settled for a club in the following years, representing Ituano, Náutico, Pouso Alegre, São Bento, Londrina, Ponte Preta and Portuguesa; he suffered three consecutive relegations with São Bento, Londrina and Ponte.